In this topic

 After the first deployment, website users edit content in the Production environment.
 As part of the upgrade process, you can move content from Production back to the Preproduction and Integration environments, where developers can add new solution updates.
 See Deploying code changes.

-You can deploy either using deployment tools for a version-controlled team development environment, or through Visual Studio using the Episerver extensions and publish profiles.
-In both cases you need to contact Episerver before you deploy for the first time, to get the needed deployment integration settings information.
+You can deploy either using deployment tools for a version-controlled team development environment, or through Visual Studio using the Optimizely extensions and publish profiles.
+In both cases you need to contact Optimizely before you deploy for the first time, to get the needed deployment integration settings information.

 Note: Read through and follow the recommendations below, to make deployment as smooth as possible!